 Entry and Exit

 Singaporeans can visit Qatar for up to 30 days without a visa.
-As visa requirements often change at short notice, we advise you to contact your travel agency, or the Embassy of Qatar in Singapore for up-to-date information.
+As visa requirements often change at short notice, we advise you to contact your travel agency or the Embassy of Qatar in Singapore for the latest information.

-As entry restrictions may change at short notice, you are advised to contact your travel agency or the Embassy of Qatar in Singapore to ensure that you have accurate information for your specific purpose prior to departure.
+The latest information on Qatar's travel and return policy can be found here.
+As entry restrictions may change at short notice, you are advised to contact your travel agency or the Embassy of Qatar in Singapore to ensure that you have accurate information prior to departure.

 Safety and Security

-We advise Singaporeans to maintain the usual vigilance in public, be aware of local events and take appropriate steps for personal safety at all times.
+Singaporeans are advised to maintain the usual vigilance in public, be aware of local developments and take appropriate steps for personal safety at all times.
 Although crime levels are low, female visitors should take extra care when travelling alone at night.

 A key area is safety on the local roads.
 Due to ongoing road constructions, Singaporeans are advised to exercise safety precautions when driving in Qatar.
-Road discipline is poor; speeding and minor accidents are common.
+Speeding and minor accidents are common.
 The driver and passengers should wear a seat belt at all times.
 You must not use a mobile phone while driving.
 “Road rage” like rude gestures or even minor expressions can attract significant penalties.
 Offenders may be fined, imprisoned or deported.

 For those who prefer walking, please be extra careful when using road zebra crossings.
 The local driving culture does not require mandatory stopping or slowing down at zebra crossings for pedestrians.
 Pedestrians need to be extra alert and wait for cars to slow down before attempting to cross at zebra crossings.

 Qatar is a Muslim country.
 Singaporeans are reminded that they should respect the local traditions, customs, laws and religions and to adhere to them at all times while in Qatar.

 It is illegal to import alcohol and pork products into Qatar.
 All luggage is scanned at the arrivals hall of Hamad airport.